richardadonnell/YouTube-Transcriber-and-Formatter/README.md

 This project provides a simple bash script to download and format transcripts from YouTube videos.

+Credit to this thread on Reddit for the idea: <https://www.reddit.com/r/youtubedl/comments/15fcrmd/transcript_extract_from_youtube_videos_ytdlp/>

 ## Features

 - Downloads subtitles from a specified YouTube video